stuartMoorhouse/pipes-wiki/Native-Javascript-Compiler-Architecture-for-Pipes.md

 This page describe the upcoming native Pipes Compiler to JavaScript.

-The goal of this 'subproject; is achieve high performance code execution, where a Pipes project runs at a (nearly) comparable speed as handcrafted JavaScript.
+The goal of this 'subproject' is achieve high performance code execution, where a Pipes project runs at a (nearly) comparable speed as handcrafted JavaScript.
 The goal is to make Pipes ready for high performance production use.

 ## How it works